-- Current events are welcome.
-If there is an ongoing public debate around an event situated in your field of interest or expertise, feel free to write a commentary.
+- If there is an ongoing public debate around an event situated in your field of interest or expertise, feel free to write a commentary.
 All points of view are welcome and accepted.

 Pieces should reflect the following format, but one of our editors can help to re-format submissions for publication.
 Some guiding questions are also provided below; the article does not have to answer them all, but they can assist in framing complex topics into a succinct argument for online publication.